Tylor Megill

 New York Mets

-Tylor Megill has thrown 8,212 pitches that have been tracked by the PITCHf/x system between 2021 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2025, they have relied primarily on their Fourseam Fastball (96mph), Slider (85mph) and Sinker (95mph), also mixing in a Curve (82mph) and Change (89mph).
+Tylor Megill has thrown 8,594 pitches that have been tracked by the PITCHf/x system between 2021 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
+In 2025, they have relied primarily on their Fourseam Fastball (96mph), Slider (85mph) and Sinker (95mph), also mixing in a Change (89mph) and Curve (82mph).
 He also rarely throws a Splitter (87mph).

 In 2025, compared to other RHP:

-Their fourseam fastball generates an extremely high number of swings & misses compared to other pitchers' fourseamers and has well above average velo.
-Their slider has exceptional depth, is an extreme flyball pitch compared to other pitchers' sliders and generates more whiffs/swing compared to other pitchers' sliders.
-Their sinker has well above average velo, has slight armside run and has some natural sinking action.
-Their curve has an exceptional bite, generates fewer whiffs/swing compared to other pitchers' curves and is much harder than usual.
-Their change is thrown extremely hard, generates fewer whiffs/swing compared to other pitchers' changeups, has slight armside fade and has some natural sink to it.
+Their fourseam fastball generates a high number of swings & misses compared to other pitchers' fourseamers and has well above average velo.
+Their slider is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sliders, has exceptional depth and generates more whiffs/swing compared to other pitchers' sliders.
+Their sinker has well above average velo, results in somewhat more groundballs compared to other pitchers' sinkers, has slight armside run and has some natural sinking action.
+Their change is thrown extremely hard, results in somewhat more flyballs compared to other pitchers' changeups, has slight armside fade and has some natural sink to it.
+Their curve has an exceptional bite, generates fewer whiffs/swing compared to other pitchers' curves, is much harder than usual and results in somewhat more groundballs compared to other pitchers' curves.
 Their splitter (take this with a grain of salt because they've only thrown 1 of them in 2025) is basically never swung at and missed compared to other pitchers' splitters, has surprising cut action, is an extreme flyball pitch compared to other pitchers' splitters, has some natural sink to it and is slightly firmer than usual.